-Cocaine is a very addictive substance that can place a user at risk for a number of health issues and other dangers.
+Cocaine is a very addictive substance that can place the user at risk for a number of health issues and other dangers.
 Regardless, people begin using cocaine (including crack) every day.
 It is not uncommon for someone who tries it once to progress to regular, problematic use.
-In fact, in 2013, there were 1.5 million cocaine users 12 years old or older in the United States, according to data from the Substance Abuse and Mental Health Administration (SAMHSA).
+In fact, in 2013, there were 1.5 million cocaine users aged 12 years and older in the United States, according to data from the Substance Abuse and Mental Health Administration (SAMHSA).

-Others will mix it with water and inject the liquid or rub the substance on their gums.
-Cocaine (including crack) can also be smoked – either alone or in combination with other drugs like tobacco or marijuana.
+Others will mix cocaine with water and inject the liquid or rub the substance onto their gums.
+Cocaine (including crack cocaine) can also be smoked—either alone or in combination with other drugs like tobacco or marijuana.

 When a person uses cocaine for the first time, they will likely feel the following effects almost immediately: